Press ESC to close

 Broad-tailed Hummingbird: The Mountain Jewel

-• Size: These hummingbirds are small, measuring about 3.25 to 4 inches in length.
+• Size: They are small, about 3.25 to 4 inches long.

 7. Black-chinned Hummingbird